betaly/jobor/packages/jobor/README.md

 Jobor is built to be extended:

 - Create custom adapters by implementing the `JobQueueAdapter` interface.
-- Develop custom storage solutions with the `JobBufferStorage` interface.
+- Develop custom bufstore solutions with the `JobBufStore` interface.

 ## Contributing